BioTurboNick/ClusDoC.jl/README.md

 =====

 1. Open Julia terminal
-2. Type `using ClusDoC` and hit enter to load this package and the GUI.
+2. Type `using ClusDoC` and hit enter to load this package
+3. Type `clusdoc()` and hit enter to load the GUI
-3. Click "Input Files" to select one or more localization list text files to load (currently supported: Nikon Elements output)
+4. Click "Input Files" to select one or more localization list text files to load (currently supported: Nikon Elements output)
-4. Click "Output Folder" to choose the folder that the `ClusDoC Results` output folder will be created in.
+5. Click "Output Folder" to choose the folder that the `ClusDoC Results` output folder will be created in.
-5. Once both Input Files and Output Folder are selected, images are generated.
+6. Once both Input Files and Output Folder are selected, images are generated.
-6. Optional: Use the controls to add one or more ROIs by clicking to add a point and double-clicking to complete the polygon.
+7. Optional: Use the controls to add one or more ROIs by clicking to add a point and double-clicking to complete the polygon.
 Click inside an ROI to select it for deletion.
 ROIs may be saved in a text file to the chosen output directory or loaded from elsewhere.
 ROIs are keyed to the image file names.
-7. Optional: Change the colors for each channel using the color controls.
+8. Optional: Change the colors for each channel using the color controls.
 Each change will regenerate the images.
-8. Optional: Use the Settings button to adjust the DoC and DBSCAN clustering settings.
+9. Optional: Use the Settings button to adjust the DoC and DBSCAN clustering settings.
-9. Start the analysis with the Run button.
+10. Start the analysis with the Run button.
 Progress will be printed in the terminal window.

 Output
 ======